Gabeaya/Capstone/Readme.md

 * 9:20 Begin customizing post page to be more of an action bar.
 * 1:00 Finished collecting inputs into firestore.
 * 2:00 get back from lunch.
+* 2:45 transfer data from input to a homepage.
 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself
 * Use Google Auth from the firebase-blog app you made with clever programmer.